SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Alcatraz Island is a notorious federal prison about one mile from the shore of San Francisco.
 Most people don't realize it used to be a military fort and was also home to a resistance movement by Native Americans.

-What it is most known for is its criminals.
-Some of these include Robert "The Birdman" Stroud (who didn't have birds on Alcatraz), Machine Gun Kelly, and the infamous Al Capone.
+What it is most known for is the criminals who served time here.
+They include Robert "The Birdman" Stroud (who didn't have birds on Alcatraz), Machine Gun Kelly, and the infamous Al Capone.

 >> Learn more about the Alcatraz Prison Tours